SMARTINFRALAB/SMARTINFRALAB.github.io/_pages/about.md

 ---
 permalink: /
-title: "About us"
+title: "Future Water Systems Lab"
 excerpt: ""
-author_profile: true
+author_profile: false
 redirect_from:
   - /about/
   - /about.html
 ---

-Stay tuned...